TosbackCgusBridge-Bot/CGUs-versions/Samsclub/Terms of Service.md

 Authorization Process:

 When you place an order, SamsClub.com authorizes your credit card to make sure sufficient credit is available.
 Also note that all credit/debit card holders are subject to validation checks by third parties and authorization by the card issuer.
 If the issuer of the card refuses to authorize payment or any other validation checks return adverse results, we will not accept your order.
-We will not be liable for non-processing of your Club Pickup order.
+We will not be liable for non-processing of your order.
 Please contact your card issuer or your bank for the reason of refusal.

 Taxes

 We are required by law to collect all taxes based on where your order is being processed.
 When you review your order total during the checkout process, you'll see the estimated sales tax.
-The actual charge to your credit card will reflect the applicable state and local taxes.
+Actual taxes will be charged based on your delivery or pick up destination or the address from where the order is sourced, depending upon state and local laws.
 Taxes may be applied to pre-discounted prices depending on state and local laws.

 Order Cancellation

-Orders that are not picked up within the Club two days after the selected Club pickup date will automatically be cancelled and items returned to inventory.
+For Club Pickup, orders that are not picked up within the Club two days after the selected pickup date will automatically be cancelled and items returned to inventory.
 If the Club Pickup order was prepaid, you will not be charged if the order is cancelled.
+For local delivery and additional pickup locations orders, those orders will be cancelled after the delivery vehicle returns to the facility after selected time window has passed and items will be returned to inventory.
+You will not be charged for the product or any fees if the order is cancelled.

 DMCA Notice